When Do You Need Music Licensing for Business Use?

 Do not try to play any published music in your establishment without an appropriate license.
 You can face fines ranging from $750 to $150,000 per infraction.
 If you play several songs without a license, these fines can add up incredibly quickly.

 Even if you subscribe to a personal streaming service, such as Spotify or SiriusXM, this doesn’t mean that you can play music from your personal account in your business.
 You need a public performance license to do this.
-You can either get licenses from the major PROs, such as BMI and ASCAP, or you can subscribe to a music-for-business streaming provider, such as CloudCover.
+You can either get licenses from the major PROs, such as BMI and ASCAP, or you can subscribe to a background-music-for-business streaming provider, such as Pandora CloudCover.

 How a Business Owner Works With a PRO